At ISoP, we have always been committed to protecting the members and PV colleagues’ privacy.

 These include the ability to withdraw your consent, the right to correction, and the right to be forgotten.

-In the case of live membership subscriptions you can manually view and amend your data at any time by viewing your Member Profile (when logged in to your account).
+In the case of live membership subscriptions you can manually view and amend your data at any time by viewing Update your Information (when logged in to your account).

 To view the information submitted during the application process please use the form provided below or contact us at: firstname.lastname@example.org

 If /when you have provided your consent to us for using your personal data for a specific purpose, you always have the right to review, amend or withdraw your consent at any time by using the form provided below or by contacting email@example.com

 You must ensure that the data you provide us with is: